 Valerie Gillispie, University Archivist

-Thavolia Glymph, Professor of History and African and African American Studies, Faculty Affiliate of the Duke University Population Research Institute (DuPri) and the Program in Women's Studies
+Thavolia Glymph, Professor of History, Faculty Affiliate of the Duke University Population Research Institute (DuPri) and the Program in Women's Studies

 William E. King '61, A.M.
 '63, Ph.D.
 '70, University Archivist Emeritus